mvolkmann/blog/src/smalltalk.md

 <img alt="Cuis Change Sorter" style="width: 100%"
   src="/blog/assets/cuis-change-sorter.png?v={{pkg.version}}">

+### File List

+To view local files and operate on them, select Open ...
+File List from the World menu.

+By default, the top directory will be one from which Cuis was started, referred to as "Cuis top".
+To instead start from the root directory of the drive, right-click in the upper-left pane and select "default initial directories...OS roots".
+This change will not take effect until a new File List is opened.

+A common operation performed in a File List window is to locate and select a `.pck.st` file that defines a package and click the "install package" button to install it.

 ### Process Browsers

-GRONK: Continue here.

 Process Browsers display a list of all the Smalltalk-related processes that are running.
-By default the list updates automatically and processes come and go.
+Processes come and go.
+By default the list updates automatically.
 To toggle that, press cmd-a (turn off/on auto-update).

 To terminate a process, select it and press cmd-t (terminate).
-This is especially useful for terminating "WebServer's listening process".
+This is especially useful for terminating processes named "WebServer's listening process".

 <img alt="Cuis Process Browser" style="width: 85%"
   src="/blog/assets/cuis-process-browser-window.png?v={{pkg.version}}">

-For example, the following code starts a process that writes to the Transscript every five seconds.
+For example, the following code starts a process that writes to the Transcript every five seconds.

 ```smalltalk
 block := [[true] whileTrue: [